 This leaves me with the only opportunity to build only on the 1119 West River Drive lot, for which we are requesting permission for a variance for the setbacks.
-We are requesting variance for the unbuildable lot 20 as well, so we could put a fence leveled with the front of the house as required by City of Tempe Terrace regulation if variance for lot 21 is permitted.
+We are requesting variance for the lot 20, so if the regulations are changed prior to the review, to be able to put a fence leveled with the front of the house as required by City of Tempe Terrace regulation if variance for lot 21 is permitted.
 This will allow us to use that space of lot 20 as a private side yard.